List Monad

 and applies the function f

-monad, the bind operator, allows us to chain operations together with lists as well.
+to each of them, combining all the results in one final list.
+As with the , the bind operator, allows us to chain operations together with lists as well.
 With lists, these chaining operations will combine all output possibilities in a single result list.

 Let's take a look at a simple example of chaining list operations together.
-Imagine we want to model mitosis, a process where a single cell divides into two identical daughter cells.
+Imagine we want to model , a process where a single cell divides into two identical daughter cells.
 First, we create a function mitosis

 that simply splits a cell in two: